lnardon/Keyper/README.md

 ## [Try it out here](https://keyper-bookmarks.web.app/ "Homepage")

-## Keyper is officially on alpha version
+## Keyper is officially on alpha version (1.1.0)

 ### Available Features:

 - Signup
 - Login
 - Folder Creation/Deletion
-- Bookmark Creation/Deletion
+- Bookmark Creation/Deletions

-If the website breaks, reload the page and everything will be back to normal

 ### What was used on this project

 - Nextjs
 - Reactjs
 - Firebase Hosting and Databse
+- Css Animations

 Created by NRD Software